liezliez/ESPectro32_DHTtoUBIDOTS/README.md

 # ESPectro32_DHTtoUBIDOTS
-This is a source code for Espectro32 board (based on ESP32) using DHT11 Sensor to get data and then send it to cloud using Ubidots Educational Service
+This is a source code using Arduino IDE for Espectro32 board (based on ESP32) using DHT11 Sensor to get data and then send it to cloud using Ubidots Educational Service

 # Microcontroller / Board
 ![ESPECTRO32-v2-02](https://user-images.githubusercontent.com/42132479/115755290-6435d100-a3c7-11eb-8466-b44729df9e7f.png)